JayanaGunaweera01/EthAIAuditHub/README.md

 This repository contains a comprehensive Automated Auditing Framework for AI systems, designed to ensure transparency, fairness, and accountability in the development and deployment of AI models.

 ## Stakeholder Involvement
 Engage with key stakeholders, including developers, data scientists, legal experts, and end-users.
-Maintain open communication channels to gather feedback and ensure a collaborative approach.
+Maintain open communication channels to gather feedback and ensure a collaborative approach via a web app.

 ## Legal and Ethical Compliance
 Align the framework with relevant legal and ethical standards, emphasizing principles such as fairness, transparency, and accountability.